 The ultimate guide to choosing a colocation facility

-A little critical thinking goes a lot way when choosing between colocation providers.
+A little critical thinking goes a lot way when choosing a colocation facility.
 For one, look at the quality of the customers.
 If tech companies use that colo provider, that’s a good sign.

 Then there are the big categories you should be looking at: power, environment, uptime, network, and support.
 These are the factors that can make or break your infrastructure — and your business.
 Here’s what to know.